Spring 2026 Lunchtime Lecture Series

 George McReddie

-JANUARY 27: “Argentina and the U.S: The dynamics of a new economic relationship” | Presented by George McReddie, retired Executive Director, Morgan Stanley, UW alum (Political Science and Ibero-American Studies) | 206 Ingraham Hall and via Zoom | ZOOM REGISTRATION
+JANUARY 27: “Argentina and the U.S: The dynamics of a new economic relationship” | Presented by George McReddie, retired Executive Director, Morgan Stanley, UW alum (Political Science and Ibero-American Studies) | 206 Ingraham Hall and via Zoom | VIDEO RECORDING

 Diana Rodriguez-Gomez